Powers of Pain: History

-Paul Jones had previously managed The Barbarian (Sione Vailahi) in National Wrestling Alliance's (NWA) territories during 1985–1987, while The Warlord (Terry Szopinski) and joined the NWA in late 1986 where he was managed by Baby Doll.
-Soon The Warlord and Doll left the NWA and went to the Central States area where Jones was managing The Barbarian.
+Paul Jones had previously managed The Barbarian (Sione Vailahi) in National Wrestling Alliance's (NWA) territories from 1985–1987, while The Warlord (Terry Szopinski) joined the NWA in late 1986, where he was managed by Baby Doll.
+Soon, The Warlord and Baby Doll left the NWA and went to the Central States area, where Jones was managing The Barbarian.
 A feud then took place between The Warlord and The Barbarian.
-Doll soon stopped managing The Warlord, and The Warlord and The Barbarian stopped feuding.
-Jones then started to manage The Warlord as well and teamed him up with The Barbarian as The Powers of Pain.
+Baby Doll soon stopped managing The Warlord, and The Warlord and The Barbarian stopped feuding.
+Jones then started to manage The Warlord as well and teamed him up with The Barbarian as the "Powers of Pain".
 Later on Jones brought The Powers of Pain to the NWA in late 1987.

 Jim Crockett Promotions (1987–1988)

 After Paul Jones and the Powers of Pain came to the National Wrestling Alliance's Jim Crockett Promotions in late 1987, they were joined by Ivan Koloff.

-The Powers then began feuding with The Road Warriors.
+The Powers of Pain then began feuding with the Road Warriors.
 During their feud, they attacked the Road Warriors during a bench press contest between the two teams, ramming Road Warrior Animal's head into a stack of weights.
-A (legitimate) eye socket injury suffered by Animal at the time was attributed in kayfabe to the Powers' actions.
-Later during their feud, the Powers won the World Six-Man Tag Team Championship with Ivan Koloff from the Warriors and Dusty Rhodes.
+A (legitimate) eye socket injury suffered by Animal at the time was attributed in kayfabe to the Powers of Pain's actions.
+Later during their feud, the Powers of Pain won the World Six-Man Tag Team Championship with Ivan Koloff from the Warriors and Dusty Rhodes.

-They feuded for several more months until the Powers left the NWA while still the champions with Koloff when the Powers refused to do scaffold matches.
-As a result, the Powers and Koloff were stripped of the titles.
+They feuded for several more months until the Powers of Pain left the NWA while still the champions with Koloff when the Powers of Pain refused to do scaffold matches.
+As a result, the Powers of Pain and Koloff were stripped of the titles.
 Jones would continue to use the "Powers of Pain" name for his stable in JCP even after Warlord and Barbarian debuted in the WWF under the name, but soon thereafter quietly dropped the name.